Finding Gemstones: on the quest for mathematical beauty and truth

 Young tableaux are to planes as labeled trees are to curves.
-This is the analogy from which I hope to start a series of posts on the beauty of the new and growing field of connections between the geometry of moduli spaces of curves, and combinatorics.
+This is the analogy from which I hope to start a series of posts on the beauty of the growing field of connections between the geometry of moduli spaces of curves, and combinatorics.

 What do the pictures above have in common?